Alex Grey: Painting

+Writing

-Grey published a large format art book, Sacred Mirrors: The Visionary Art of Alex Grey.
+In 1990 Grey published a large format art book, Sacred Mirrors: The Visionary Art of Alex Grey.
 The book included essays on the significance of Grey's work by Ken Wilber, and by New York art critic, Carlo McCormick.

 Grey's The Mission of Art, a philosophy of art, originally published in 1998 with a foreword by Ken Wilber was reissued in 2017.
 The book traces the evolution of human consciousness through art history, explores the role of an artist's intention and conscience, and reflects on the creative process as a spiritual path.
 He promotes the mystical potential of art and argues that the process of artistic creation has an important role to play in the enlightenment of both the artist and the broader culture.

-In Transfigurations, published in 2004, Grey addresses his portrayals of light bodies, performance works, his collaborative relationship with Allyson Grey, and their quest to build a Chapel of Sacred Mirrors.
+In Transfigurations, published in 2001, Grey addresses his portrayals of light bodies, performance works, his collaborative relationship with Allyson Grey, and their quest to build a Chapel of Sacred Mirrors.

 Sounds True has released The Visionary Artist, a CD of Grey's reflections on art as a spiritual practice.

 Grey co-edited the book, Zig Zag Zen: Buddhism and Psychedelics (Chronicle Books, 2002, reprinted by Synergetic Press, 2015).

 Alex Grey has published a 10 volume journal that features his own artistic works and the works of other visionary thinkers and philosophers.

-Films
+Film

 As an advocate for sacred art, Grey was the subject of the 2004 documentary ARTmind: the healing potential of sacred art.

 Grey and the Chapel of Sacred Mirrors gallery in New York City were featured in the 2006 documentary CoSM The Movie, directed by Nick Krasnic.

 Grey appeared in the 2006 film Entheogen: Awakening the Divine Within, a documentary about rediscovering an enchanted cosmos in the modern world.

 He also appeared in the film DMT: The Spirit Molecule, in which he talked about the importance of the substance DMT in the past and present world, as well as describing some of his personal experiences with the substance and how it influenced his painting.

 Grey appeared in the 2016 documentary film Going Furthur.